wp-plugins/contact-form-7-modules/readme.txt

 == Description ==

-> <strong>You may be interested in the <a href="http://bit.ly/dvF8BI" rel="nofollow">Gravity Forms plugin</a></strong>.
-Gravity Forms is a revolutionary contact form plugin that does everything Contact Form 7 does...and lots of brilliant stuff Contact Form 7 can not. <a href="http://bit.ly/dvF8BI" rel="nofollow">Check out Gravity Forms today!</a>

 ### Add Hidden Fields to Contact Form 7

 The Contact Form 7 plugin has over 2.8 <em>million</em> downloads, yet the great plugin still lacks a simple feature: hidden fields.
 This plugin adds hidden fields to Contact Form 7 once and for all.